 Times and Days of Services

-The church is able to make audio recordings of the service, if a request for a recording is made known in advance.
-Video taping of the service is permitted, though the family will have to arrange for a videographer, and these arrangements should be discussed with the church executive pastor.
-Extra lighting or other camera equipment is not permitted.
-The church requests that the service be filmed from the balcony.
+The church is able to make video recordings of the service, if a request for a recording is made known in advance.
+These arrangements should be discussed with the church pastor.
+The church requests that the service be filmed from the balcony if taking place in the sanctuary.

 Honoraria and Fees